autonomys/subspace-docs/docs/learn/security.md

 import Link from '@docusaurus/Link';
 import styles from '@site/src/pages/index.module.css';

 Venturing into the digital world and engaging in a crypto project can be thrilling, but following top security practices is essential.
 Here is a general guide to security and safety, including basic measures for securing servers and home PCs.
-Your adherence to these practices contributes to the stability of the Subspace network and, of course, the safety of the community's cryptoassets.
+Your adherence to these practices contributes to the stability of the Autonomys network and, of course, the safety of the community's cryptoassets.

-Enjoy Subspace journey with peace of mind!
+Enjoy Autonomys journey with peace of mind!

 ## Wallet Security